joeslopy/Jobber-Assignment/README.md

 #### Cloning from git

 1. Please visit [My Github page](https://github.com/joeslopy/Jobber-Assignment)
+2. Click "Code" and choose the method you would like to use to clone the repo **Or :**
-2. You can clone the repository by running:
+3. Simply clone the repository by running:

 ```bash
 git clone https://github.com/joeslopy/Jobber-Assignment.git